KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/living_presence_of_lord_simandhar_swami.md

 Jai Sat Chit Anand
 Victory to the eternal nature of consciousness.

-La Alam Almeen Amen
+La Alam Almeen
-For the worlds, for the One.
+Beyond all worlds, the One.

 AzurA Inai
 From the center of the Source we return.